MICHIGAN DOG BITE FAQ

 SHOULD I SEEK MEDICAL ATTENTION AFTER BEING ATTACKED BY A DOG?

 If you or someone that you know was injured, you should immediately seek proper medical attention.
 Often injuries can be minimized by seeking the proper medical attention.
 It is important that you give a thorough history regarding the accident to your doctor.

-CAN I BRING A CLAIM IF I WAS PETTING THE DOG BEFORE IT ATTACKED?
+CAN I BRING A CLAIM IF I WAS PETTING THE DOG BEFORE IT ATTACKED IN MICHIGAN?

 Generally, yes.
-As long as you did not tease, torment, abuse or provoke the dog, then you would possibly be entitled to damages.
+As long as it was without provocation, then you would possibly be entitled to damages.